jyhi/GankIo-Desktop/README.md

 ## Build & Install

-To build **Gank.io Desktop**, you need to install the following dependencies first:
+To build **Gank.io Desktop**, you would need to install the following dependencies:

 - GTK+ 3.20
   - This may shock you, but yes, **I haven't tested on lower versions yet.
-Welcome to send me compability reports.**
+Compability reports are welcomed.**

 On Linux, simply type `make && make install` to make it be at post.